Stytch

 Launching

-Launching Vessel on the chrome store as well as Permissionless, a DeFi (decentralized finance) conference, I had the opportunity to gather feedback in person.
+We launched Vessel on the chrome store as well as Permissionless, a DeFi (decentralized finance) conference, giving me the opportunity to gather feedback in person.

 This response reflects the web3 community's build-centric mindset, characterized by a strong appetite for innovation, sometimes prioritizing technical advancements over usability.